Grammar Tips & Articles »

 British and American English have different rules when it comes to spelling the words.
 Americans omit the U that appears in some British words as a second vowel directly before a consonant.
 Therefore, mold ormould are a same word with same meaning and usage but different spellings.

 In this article, I will differentiate between mold and mould by using them both in sentences with clear difference of the words acting as verb and noun respectively.
-At end, I would share a method to remember the difference between the two words effectively.
+At the end, I will share a method to remember the difference between the two words effectively.

 Origin: